 We want to take the opportunity to introduce some policies and procedures for the safety of your child and the efficacy of their CrossFit Kids experience

-We have three major groups for classes: Preschool (ages 3-5), Kids (ages 6-12), Teens (ages 13-18).
+We coach kids (ages 6-12) and teens (ages 13-18).
 Please note that it is not the age of your child that is the deciding factor for which class he or she attends.
 It is largely based on individual skill, athleticism, and maturity and it is ultimately decided on by the coach to ensure your child and the children participating in class with them are getting the most out of each class time.